yourlawyerbestie/ylb-bar-scheduler/README.md

 ## Who it's for

 - Bar exam takers (first attempt or retakers) who are also working, caregiving, or otherwise not studying full time
-- Anyone using GOAT Bar Prep who wants a structured week around those modules
+- Anyone who wants a structured week built around their actual schedule and bar prep tools
 - People who have tried commercial schedules and found them unrealistic for their actual life

 ---